EyalYe/UsainWolt/README.md

 # UsainWolt

 ## Introduction
 **UsainWolt** is a Java-based clone of the Wolt food delivery application.
-It allows customers to browse restaurants, view menus, place orders, and track their order history.
-Restaurants can update their menus, manage orders, and track their revenue.
-The project is built using Java and utilizes a client-server architecture, where the server manages user data, orders, and restaurant information, and the client interacts with the server through a graphical user interface (GUI).
+The system allows customers to browse nearby restaurants, view menus, place orders, and track their order history.
+For restaurants, it provides functionality to update menus, manage orders, and track revenue.
+The project is built using object-oriented design principles and follows a client-server architecture, with separate packages for client and server functionalities.

-## Project Checklist

-### Completed Features
-- [x] **User Authentication**:
-    - Implemented login and signup features for both customers and restaurants.
-- [x] **Customer GUI**:
-    - Developed the GUI for customer login, signup, and main menu navigation.
-- [x] **Server Handling**:
-    - Created the server that listens for client connections and processes requests using the `ClientHandler` class.
-- [x] **Order Placement**:
-    - Customers can place orders through the GUI.
-- [x] **Menu Management**:
-    - Restaurants can update their menus.
-- [x] **Order History**:
-    - Customers can view their past orders.
-- [x] **Restaurant Management**:
-    - Restaurants can track current and past orders.
-- [x] **Data Persistence**:
-    - Users, menus, and orders are persisted in CSV files.
-- [x] **Disconnect Handling**:
-    - When a user exits the application, a disconnect request is sent to the server.

-### Features in Progress or Planned
-- [ ] **Customer Preferences (In Progress)**:
-    - Map to store customer preferences for cuisine and distance.
-- [ ] **Restaurant Location and Distance Calculation** (Planned):
-    - Calculate the distance between the customer and restaurants using latitude and longitude.
-- [ ] **Credit Card Validation** (In Progress):
-    - Implement a mock credit card validation system.
-- [ ] **Admin Interface (Planned)**:
-    - A GUI for an admin to manage users and restaurants.

 ## Project Requirements Checklist

+### Completed Requirements
+- [x] **Object-Oriented Design**:
+  - Implemented with multiple classes, including abstract classes and interfaces, demonstrating inheritance and polymorphism.
+- [x] **Collection Usage**:
+  - Utilized collections such as `List` to manage users, orders, and menus.
+- [x] **Dynamic System**:
+  - The system supports dynamic actions like adding, removing, and searching through menus and orders.
+- [x] **User Interface**:
+  - A GUI for customers has been developed using `JOptionPane` and Swing components.
+- [x] **Error Handling**:
+  - Implemented error handling using exceptions for edge cases and invalid inputs.
+- [x] **Code Quality**:
+  - The code is well-structured and documented, adhering to good coding standards.

+### Partially Completed or Planned Requirements
+- [ ] **Customer Preferences**:
+  - Implementing a map to store customer preferences for cuisine and distance.
+(In Progress)
+- [ ] **Distance Calculation**:
+  - Implementing the calculation of distance between customers and restaurants using latitude and longitude.
+(Planned)
+- [ ] **Credit Card Validation**:
+  - A mock credit card validation system is partially implemented.
+(In Progress)
+- [ ] **Restaurant GUI**:
+  - GUI for restaurant management is planned but not yet implemented.
+(Planned)
+- [ ] **Admin Interface**:
+  - A GUI for an admin to manage users and restaurants is planned.
+(Planned)

+## Project Requirements from Assignment Document

 ### Met Requirements
-- [x] **User Authentication**:
-    - Implemented secure login and signup for customers and restaurants.
-- [x] **GUI for Customers**:
+- [x] **Minimum 5 Classes**:
-    - Created a user-friendly interface for customers to interact with the application.
+  - Implemented with multiple classes including `User`, `CustomerUser`, `RestaurantUser`, `Order`, and `ClientHandler`.
-- [x] **Order Management**:
+- [x] **Use of Collections**:
-    - Customers can browse restaurants, view menus, and place orders.
+  - `List` is used to manage users, orders, and menu items dynamically.
-- [x] **Menu Management**:
+- [x] **Dynamic System Operations**:
-    - Restaurants can update their menus through the GUI.
+  - The system supports dynamic operations such as adding, removing, searching, sorting, and updating records.
-- [x] **Data Persistence**:
+- [x] **Inheritance and Polymorphism**:
-    - User data, menus, and orders are stored in CSV files for persistence.
+  - The project uses inheritance (e.g., `CustomerUser` and `RestaurantUser` extend `User`) and polymorphism.
-- [x] **Client-Server Architecture**:
+- [x] **User-Friendly Interface**:
-    - The application uses a client-server architecture, allowing multiple clients to connect to the server.
+  - A GUI for customers is developed using Swing components, following a user-friendly design.
-- [x] **Logout/Disconnect Handling**:
+- [x] **Exception Handling**:
-    - Users can log out, and the server is notified when a user disconnects.
+  - Exception handling is implemented to manage errors and edge cases, ensuring robustness.

 ### Unmet or Partially Met Requirements
-- [ ] **Distance Calculation for Nearby Restaurants** (Planned):
+- [ ] **Full Feature Set in GUI**:
-    - Implementing distance-based filtering for restaurant search.
+  - GUI for restaurants and an admin interface are planned but not yet implemented.
-- [ ] **Customer Preferences System** (In Progress):
+- [ ] **Advanced Location Features**:
-    - Adding a system for customers to save their cuisine and distance preferences.
+  - Distance calculation and location-based filtering are planned but not yet implemented.
-- [ ] **Full Admin Functionality** (Planned):
+- [ ] **Credit Card Validation**:
-    - Adding an admin interface to manage users and restaurants.
+  - A mock system for credit card validation is under development.

 ## File Structure